uber/react-vis/docs/heatmap-series.md

 <!-- INJECT:"HeatmapChartWithLink" -->

-The heatmap series enables users to create a 2d binning of the cartesian plane.
+The heatmap series enables users to create a 2d binning of the plane.
 These series often come in useful in situations when you might be using a scatterplot, but have too many rows of data for the reader to easily understand what is going on.
 So arises HeatmapSeries!

 ```javascript
 <XYPlot